quii/learn-go-with-tests/mocking.md

 }
 ```

 _Spies_ are a kind of _mock_ which can record how a dependency is used.
-They can record the arguments sent in, how many times, etc. In our case, we're keeping track of how many times `Sleep()` is called so we can check it in our test.
+They can record the arguments sent in, how many times it has been called, etc. In our case, we're keeping track of how many times `Sleep()` is called so we can check it in our test.

 Update the tests to inject a dependency on our Spy and assert that the sleep has been called 4 times.